 3. Too many details

-Understand that your users are probably well-educated, and there’s no point in explaining how to do something screenshot by screenshot.
-Make a calculated judgment on what level of details that you need to include to get the job done.
+Understand that your users are probably well-educated, and there’s no point in explaining a simple topic screenshot by screenshot.
+Make a calculated judgment on the level of details that you need to include to get the job done.

 This entails having a clear picture of your typical user, or several different personas.
 In a SaaS product not aimed at developers, your user is likely to be digitally savvy but not necessarily too technically minded.

 Hold their hand – but not too much.

 Even though it might seem trivial, make sure you address any copywriting mistakes such as spelling, typos, and grammar.
 If you don’t, this runs the risk that your end users will lose confidence in your product and probably undervalue or misjudge the value you can deliver.

 This is because basic writing mistakes make it look like you don’t care about your documentation enough to proofread it – or worse, that you don’t understand you got it wrong.
 Professional companies must have flawless copy.

 While technical writing has evolved to the point that we don’t have to stick so very strictly to grammar rules, it’s important to be intentional and consistent about what you write.
 If you use the Oxford Comma, check that you always do this.

 Unlock the power of writing.
 Developed with love for technical writersGet started now